paolo-rossi/delphi-jose-jwt/README.md

 - System.Rtti (D2010+)
 - System.Generics.Collections (D2009+)
 - System.NetEncoding (DXE7+)
-- Indy units: IdHMAC, IdHMACSHA1, IdSSLOpenSSL, IdHash (use last versions from svn)
+- Indy units: IdHMAC, IdHMACSHA1, IdSSLOpenSSL, IdHash (please use latest version from svn)

 ## Installation
 Simply add the source path "Source/Common" and Source/JOSE" to your Delphi project path and.. you are done!